We Are Commercial Writers. Not Authors.

 A bad sentence: Fruits are great for your health.

 - Which fruits are beneficial for health?
+What are the nutritional values?

 A good sentence: Avocados are rich in good fats, and Vitamin E, which keeps the brain healthy.
 According to recent medical publications, Lavender Oil, for example, is a perfect home remedy that provides a swift respite from headaches and migraine pains.